SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm.md

 5. By default, the installation folder is set to **C:\Program Files\SysKit\Point**.
 You can modify it by clicking the **Change** button.
 Once selected, click **Next &gt;** to proceed.
 6. By default, the **Run Configuration Wizard now** option is selected. **SysKit Point Configuration Wizard** will, therefore, automatically start when you click the **Finish** button.
 Alternatively, you can always start the Configuration Wizard manually by running it from the installation folder.
 The default location is: **C:\ProgramFiles\SysKit\Point\Host\Configuration.exe**.

-To continue with SysKit Point configuration, proceed to the [configuration article](configure-syskit-point-on-azure-vm.md).

-# Configure SysKit Point on Azure Virtual Machine
+# Configure SysKit Point

-{% hint style="success" %}
-Before continuing, please make sure that all [prerequisites](prerequisites/) are met.
-{% endhint %}

-By default, after [SysKit Point is installed on Azure Virtual Machine](install-syskit-point-on-azure-vm.md), **SysKit Point Configuration Wizard** starts automatically.
+By default, after SysKit Point is installed the **SysKit Point Configuration Wizard** starts automatically.
 Alternatively, you can start it manually at any time by running it from the installation folder.
 The default location is: **C:\ProgramFiles\SysKit\Point\Host\Configuration.exe**.

 Below, each step of the Configuration Wizard is described in greater detail.